serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 Once you have a domain, you need to set up the DNS records to point to your server.

 Create the following DNS records, replacing `Your server IP` with the IP address of your server.

 The setup is configured to use a reverse proxy to route the traffic to the correct service.
+This means, that using the domain the server is accessed with, the request will be routed to the correct service.

 | Type | Name     | Value          |
 | ---- | -------- | -------------- |